 Green Belt: Mastery of concepts and tools

-The Green Belt will master the Lean approach and all associated tools, and apply them on a day-to-day basis in his/her field of activity.
+The Green Belt will master the Lean approach and all the associated tools, and apply them on a daily basis within the scope of his/her activities.

-- Mastery of tools and techniques Lean : Daily use of tools such as process mapping, management and other methodologies Lean
+- Mastery of Lean tools and techniques: day-to-day use of tools such as process mapping, visual management and other Lean methodologies.

 - Managing simple improvement projects, guaranteeing results

-- Actor for change: Mobilizes and encourages colleagues to adopt a lean spirit on a daily basis to achieve continuous improvement.
+- Actor for change: Mobilizes and encourages colleagues to adopt a lean mindset on a daily basis to achieve continuous improvement.

 Black Belt: In-depth expertise and leadership

-The Black Belt will supervise simple and complex improvement projects, and ensure that the concepts and tools Lean are applied on a daily basis to all company processes.
+The Black Belt will oversee both simple and complex improvement projects, and ensure the day-to-day application of Lean concepts and tools to all company processes.

-- Mastery of tools and techniques Lean: Use and deploy advanced Lean tools throughout the company.
+- Mastery of Lean tools and techniques: Use and deploy advanced Lean tools throughout the company.

 - Leadership in continuous improvement: Coach Green Belts and help them carry out improvement projects, guiding teams towards maximum operational efficiency.